atomone-hub/genesis/README.md

 precedent for adaptive and responsive self-organization in the multichain multitoken universe we call the Cosmos.

+AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own living constitutions that state their values, missions, philosophies and so on.
+This will foster a more diverse ecosystem of specialized zones in coopetition (cooperation and competition) with each other despite irreconciliable differences.
+AtomOne will be a base for many more partyhubs, and itself function as a partyhub in relation to Gaia.

 #### Role as Minimal IBC/ICS Hub
 AtomOne will re-commit to the original vision and primary mission of Gaia to serve as a minimal IBC/ICS hub secured by a staking token.
-We believe that a proper minimal token hub with minimal risk profile is an essential utility of the crypto ecosystem, and that such a hub should remain forever conservative and adhere to a stable and explicit constitution with an immutable tokenomics specification.
-Experiments belong in new forks and the hub should enable them.

-We anticipate that our approach will not only enhance the functionality of the Cosmos network but also enrich its diversity and resilience.
+We believe that minimizing the risk profile is necessary as an existential issue for the hub, and an issue of financial security of the highest order for not just the hub but its hosted shards and IBC connected network (in other words, everyone).

+IBC/ICS hubs should in general remain conservative in its function and offer utility through dependability and scaling.
+Any experiments that change the nature of the hub belong in new forks or splits, and an ideal hub enables them as supportive parents to children.
+In the Cosmos there is no need for contention as on Earth because there is no limitation of finite land.

+We are not concerned about any business plan or tokenomics strategy for the AtomOne hub besides offering the scaling of transaction throughput through ICS1.5.
+We anticipate that our approach will successfully and sufficienty capture the (massive) niche market need for utmost security in IBC token transactions and ICS1.5 shard hosting, and serve as the basis for all the functionality that all people will need and want; and if it cannot be done through the spirit of these Founding Documents and the living AtomOne Constitution then it shall be done in the next generation that splits or forks from this AtomOne hub.

 #### Significance as a Political Base
-In addition AtomOne will lead the development and praxis of giving representation to every subcommunity (or political party), each defined and strengthened by their own living constitutions that state their values, missions, philosophies and so on.
-This will foster a more diverse ecosystem of specialized zones in cooperation and coopetition with each other despite irreconciliable differences.
-AtomOne will be a base for many more partyhubs, and itself function as a partyhub in relation to Gaia.

-Operating as a "political party base", This fork will serve as a political party base for ideation, discussion, and collective decision-making in regards to its associations especially Gaia.
-It aims to empower community members to actively participate in governance about Gaia and AtomOne and influence the future trajectory of both ecosystems.
-This approach is expected to bring a more democratic and transparent governance and self-organizing process to the Cosmos community.
+There are many of us Cosmonauts and of those users of Gaia that are aligned with the values, principles, original mission of the hub and the present mission of AtomOne, but we have no base of operations.
+In contrast, the informal opposition majority party (which came about first) is well organized in comparison, often behind closed doors.
+Meanwhile "liquid staking" providers are providing a service that does more than liquid staking, but have their own governance and powers and thus act as a kind of political base.
+For example, which validators to stake to is determined through governance in Informal/Stride.

+We prefer to operate with radical transparency in the open, and our name should reflect our values, so we hereby call ourselves the "Decentralists".
+The Decentralists are the opposition conservative party for the Cosmos Hub named Gaia, and AtomOne is the Decentralists' initial ICS host.

+Decentralists:
+ * Embody radical transparency.
+ * Accept both splitting and negotiating.
+ * Define protocols for interoperability.
+ * Finish software given a name.
+ * Respect first principles, so
+ * Require constitutions and bylaws.
+ * Create rather than destroy.

+It is important to note that AtomOne is a proof-of-stake hub governed by $ATOM1 tokens, while the Decentralists is a membership oriented quasi-political party with members associated with various companies (or individual proprietors).
+The various missions and objectives of this party may eventually drift from the missions and objectives of AtomOne because the people may be focused on different things over time and less on time-proven infrastructure, but the core values must remain the same and the vision compatible with those declared here, and AtomOne may enforce criteria for Decentralists membership (and temporary bans and suspensions) with a Constitutional Majority.

+Initially the only critieria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $phATOM\* tokens (more on $phATOM later) and agree with the spirit of the Founding Documents, and agree to at all times abide by and enforce the living AtomOne constitution, and agree to any future proportionate measured punishments especially in the form of slashing for any staked $ATOM1 tokens, both for AtomOne itself and for any splits or forks.

+While we respect the stakers and the staking distribution, we also recognize that the unequal token distribution must be balanced by the natural inalienable God given powers to individual humans who are vital to make this project succeed.
+While the voting on AtomOne is handled solely by the $ATOM1 stakers, the Decentralists self-organize as a whole and with groups within, and every proposal in the governance of the Gaia and AtomOne hubs as well as every open group are enriched with the best arguments from both sides of the isle as measured by feedback from all the members of the Decentralists.
+In short, the democratic distribution offered by the Decentralists is used to rank the arguments for and against every proposal to be voted on by stakeholders.

+The chain explorers and wallets that display information about AtomOne and Gaia hub proposals and the proposals of Decentralists open groups should display the Decentralists official summary in full (but can customize the order or make highlights), or they should link to the appropriate Decentralists resource so users can see all of the related commentary.
+These are not enforced but are incentivized through the portion of block rewards reserved for blockchain explorers and wallets.

+#### Role as $ATOM "Liquid Staking" Provider

+Offer a standard $ATOM bonding zone to compete with Stride-like "liquid staking".
+These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the the system determined by the $ATOM1 stakers.
+We call these managed tokens $phATOM tokens.
+In addition $ATOM1 tokens will also be bondable to $phATOM1 tokens.
+In return for delegating voting decisions from $ATOM bonders ($phATOM holders) to
+$ATOM1 stakers, the AtomHub offers the $phATOM holders the opportunity for al perpetuity, the unification of $phATOM and $phATOM1 according to a reasonable exchange ratio as determined by the best available means, but no more favorable to $phATOM than 1:1 by total market cap between $phATOM and
+$phATOM1. // In the case of Gaia failure, this could be seen as a detriment to $phATOM1 holders because their underlying $ATOM1 claims from $phATOM1 has seemingly shrunk by up to half; but if the $ATOM token were to recover it would now be of benefit to $phATOM1 holders; and this is an agreement that was pre-established in these Founding Documents to help incentivize the bonding of both $ATOM as well as $ATOM1, so overall it is from the beginning a mutually beneficial agreement.

 ### Expected Outcomes and Benefits

-We believe that by embracing diversity and fostering open dialogue between aligned groups we can create a more robust, innovative, and decentralized ecosystem.
-The diversity of specialized hubs will accelerate innovation, while the diversity of coopetative hubs will reduce overall global systemic risk.
+We believe that by embracing diversity and fostering open dialogue between competing self-aligned groups we can create a more robust, innovative, and decentralized ecosystem.

+The diversity of specialized self-organized groups and forks (composed of aligned members) will accelerate innovation and implementation through parallelism.

+The diversity of competitive groups and forks will reduce risk at the local and global levels; at the local level through competition of implementations, and at the global level through the diversity of hubs and frameworks.

+Our approach with the Decentralists in relation to AtomOne is expected to bring voice to all groups and individuals with valid opinons in the governing of both stake-based bodies and more democratic bodies and everything in between.
 The benefits will extend beyond immediate technical solutions, contributing to a more vibrant and collaborative blockchain and global community.

 ## Terms

 * Decentralists:
-  - Definition: "Decentralists" refers to a party within the Cosmos ecosystem, actively advocating for decentralization principles.
-Their activities and philosophies are detailed at github.com/decentralists.
+  - Definition: "Decentralists" are AtomOne aligned members of Cosmos, and serve as a political party within the Cosmos ecosystem.
-  - Context: This group emphasizes the importance of distributed governance and autonomy within blockchain networks.
-They play a pivotal role in shaping the governance models and technical directions of projects they are involved in, including this fork.
+  - Context: A more democratic alternative body to the $ATOM1 staked distribution.
+Internally it is a diverse and self-organized membership group with many goals that is supported by AtomOne to provide feedback on all governance proposals.
+XXX align with github.com/decentralists and link.
 * AtomOne:
   - Definition: "AtomOne" is the designated name for the hub operated by the Decentralists party.
 It serves as the core of their network infrastructure within the Cosmos ecosystem.
   - Role: AtomOne functions as the operational and governance center for the Decentralists, facilitating key processes and decision-making within their framework.
 It's a critical component in implementing the party's vision